Best movies on Disney Plus UK to watch right now

 From big-screen blockbusters to Disney+ originals, here are the best feature-length films not to miss

-Since Disney+ launched in the UK, the streaming platform has been an enormous success, quickly attracting millions of subscribers desperate for their fix of new shows and Disney classics.
+Boasting a huge collection of movies – including the entire Star Wars and Marvel catalogues – the streamer arrived just in time to provide hours of entertainment during lockdown, as subscribers revisited old favourites and discovered hidden gems.

-The streamer arrived at a perfect time – right at the beginning of lockdown – packed full of everything from animated classics such as Snow White and the Seven Dwarfs to latest Marvel movies, via Star Wars, Pixar and all sorts of other treats.
+And with every Disney animated classic, the full Pixar selection and a host of brand new releases, its unlikely that subscribers are set to run out of things to watch any time soon.

-Over the summer, the already impressive catalogue has grown further, with the Broadway hit Hamilton, animated musical Frozen II, and Pixar film Onward all joining, as well as straight to Disney+ movies such as Artemis Fowl and The One and Only Ivan.
+Over the summer, we’ve seen lots more exciting new additions, with the Broadway hit Hamilton, animated musical Frozen II, and Pixar film Onward all joining, as well as straight to Disney+ movies such as Artemis Fowl and The One and Only Ivan.

 And that’s not to mention the arrival of Mulan 2020 which has been added to the service at a premium fee of £19.99 – which lets you watch the film as many times as you want.